lathamlj/chess/notes.md

-this is a test note
+this is my first test note\n
-used 'echo' to add note to notes.md used 'touch' to create notes.md used 'cat' to view notes.md
+I used 'echo' to add these notes to notes.md\n
+I used 'touch' to create notes.md\n
+I used 'cat' to view notes.md\n
+I used 'nano notes.md' to view and edit notes.md from inside console\n